DEVANSH-DVJ/Exoplanets_krittika/README.md

-# Exoplanets_krittika
+# Exoplanets
-Repository to upload all your code and results
+Notebooks contain the code for Light Curve (Transit and Occulation) and Radial Velocity with and without considering eccentricity.